 Lower GHG emissions

-Furthermore, the finding show the five-star flock also produced 7% lower greenhouse gas emissions per unit of output (kilo of carcase weight) compared to the one-star flock.
+Furthermore, the findings show the five-star flock also produced 7% lower greenhouse gas (GHG) emissions per unit of output (kilo of carcase weight) compared with the one-star flock.

 The benefits of this are significant in light of the high targets set to reduce GHG emissions by 30% by 2030.

 Teagasc concludes that the results clearly show the benefit of consistently selecting high-star-rated rams, with many additional benefits now also being realised in terms of animal health.